PaleSkinnySwede/threathunter-chronicles.github.io/_posts/2025-08-29-let-there-be-let.md

 ## Let's Get Started
-Microsoft has a great (Learn page about Let)[https://learn.microsoft.com/en-us/kusto/query/let-statement?view=microsoft-fabric&wt.mc_id=MVP_387063].
+Microsoft has a great [Learn page about Let](https://learn.microsoft.com/en-us/kusto/query/let-statement?view=microsoft-fabric&wt.mc_id=MVP_387063).
 I'm going to walk you through how I'm using `let` to store variables and cache results from sub-queries which I then can use onwards in my queries.
 When I come across a set of fixed data that I need to use over and over again, like a username, an IP address or a hash, I'm using `let`.

 ### The Syntax and Special Functions
 `let` Variable `=` `function(`[ Parameters ]`)`